Cynamin/2016_IMY320_Cynamin/README.md

 ###Express
 A NodeJs Framework for building http servers using JS.
 This will be used as an API for both the mobile and the web app.

+##Group Members
+Tula Raphala and all his split personalities